erikfredner/erikfredner.github.io/about.md

 title:
 permalink: /about/
 ---
-I'm a Ph.D. candidate in the English department at Stanford, where I work on American literature, sometimes using the digital humanities.
+I'm a Ph.D. candidate in the English department at Stanford, where I work on American literature.
+Some of what I do depends upon digital humanities methods.

 I’m also the Coordinator of the [Literary Lab](http://litlab.stanford.edu).